jfredett/minas-tarwon/LOG.md

 candidates-tested-per-second, it's 11Y of compute time, but I have good reason to believe it'll be faster (since MD5 is compartively more complicated than what I'm doing with brocard) and hopefully I can clear the 2e64 space somewhat more quickly without having to scale out too much.

+# 27-NOV-2024

+## 1214

+I'm thinking I might move to an iSCSI-based approach for VMs for the near term.

+The netboot experiment has been cool, but it's finicky with total available space and also it's a really slow process to rebuild the images.
+I think I can get a lot of the same benefits (centralized storage, decoupled configuration, etc) with iSCSI and eventually some kind of overlay system.

+I'm going to build an iSCSI gold-image that can be cloned.
+It will have a baseline install of a recent NixOS, and will be periodically mounted and updated.
+When creating a new machine, I'll have scripts that:

+1. COW Clone this iSCSI base image
+2. Create a new RW iSCSI disk
+3. Configure these disks for the new machine.

+The machine would then mount the two disks in an overlay, booting form the base COW clone and then writing to the RW disk with any subsequent updates.

+Machines can be periodically recreated, and any dedicated data can be placed on an independent iSCSI, so the COW clone is just the common shared underlayment, the RW disk is for machine-specific config, and additional independent disks for application data.

+This will require a lot of automation around iSCSI creation, but for the immediate term I'll probably just make disks per machine and install that way, a hard clone of the base image should do it.
+I'll serve them out of Nancy and once it's working I can work on building a better iSCSI server.

+To that end, I think I'm targeting 100GBe Ethernet out of the gate, I considered other protocols, and they may be useful if I want to split out a backplane for data, but in the short term I'm going to keep it simple and have a single flat network on 100GBe between all physical components that support it (currently only 3 such machines, but I expect that I will have a few more in the future, so I'm aiming for something in the 16 port range on the switch).

+Ultimately the 100GBe switch will link over a pair of 10GBe links to Condorcet, and then the majority of 'normal' machines in the lab will still route through there, but the 100GBe backend will be used for the Racked machines to share data, the traffic is low enough that a flat network should be fine, and I do want to move to IPv6 eventually anyway, at which point the routing will be much simpler.

+I _may_ start-from-v6 on this project, and use it as a lever to excise v4 from my lab, but tbh I'm not sure it's worth it in the short term.

+All of this mess brought to you by frustrating issues with my prometheus server not mounting NFS the way I like.
+Hell of a lot easier when it just looks like a disk.

+## 1619

+I think I'm going to start by replacing some of the NFS-as-a-target stuff with iSCSI.
+NFS is really not the right tool for what I want, which is a pile of bits that the VM can read/write from on it's own.
+I can still netboot the machines but have all the data live in iSCSI volumes.
+I should be able to extend my existing network-storage code for this, and I'll have to manually recreate the luns, but I should be able to query the infra code to generate an appropriate list for Nancy at least, and then that list can eventually drive a proper iSCSI host.

+## 1940

+Okay, actual plan:

+1. [x] I'll create NixOS-24.11 as a LUN in my Synology (Nancy)
+2. [~] I'll mount this LUN on `pinky`, my lab VM, and install NixOS 24.11 on it.
+3. [ ] I'll then clone this LUN to a new LUN, PINKY-24.11-ROOT, and mount it on pinky as its new root disk
+4. [ ] I'll alter Pinky's configuration till it can boot from this iSCSI disk.

+After this, I can recreate the other VMs using this new system, the clones will be RW per machine and full copies (since COW doesn't seem straightforward here), but it'll get the system running and I can work on it from there.

+I'm a little ways into the plan above and I don't expect it'll take to long to get running.

+# 15-DEC-2024

+## 0037

+I've got things sorted I think.
+I have a spare 2070 I can use for DOP, I'll pull a bit of it's memory (half, 64GB) and put it in BTG. `randy` will stay there for doing GPU workloads and running `ollama` models and the like for selfhosted copilot.
+DOP will become my main dev machine again, with 64GB of memory and 2070 to run upstairs to my office.
+To simplify things I may get a SSD for DOP, that way I can just directly install nixos on the SSD.
+It abandons entirely my netbooting experiment, really, but I think it's probably the right move -- I can revisit netbooting in the future when I have a more stable environment with all my systems running what I need them to run.

+# 20-DEC-2024

+## 1249

+I went ahead and picked up a SSD for DOP to run it's OS off of, this should allow me to get moved _back_ over to DOP as a dev machine, randy will still be used as a dev box, but more for GPU workloads and the like until I get it tuned up.
+It'll probably be getting my test configs set against it as well, etc.

+I'm going to put the 2070 in DOP as well so there is some GPU horses there, but ultimately I do want to run both DOP and BTG as hypervisors running off iSCSI for boot.
+I think that gets me the best of both worlds in terms of keeping the disks separated from the machines that manage them, and sets me up for a move to a DIY SAN eventually.

+# 30-DEC-2024

+## 2249

+Working on setting a few things up in `glamdring`; in particualr I'm working on getting set up on a new terminal emulator, probably `ghostty`, though `kitty` remains in contention.
+In particular, I figured out (via `ghostty`) how to get kitty to work alright with `tmux` using the same (instructions)[https://ghostty.org/docs/help/terminfo] as `ghostty`.
+That solved the immediate issue with `kitty` everywhere, but I do like the defaults of `ghostty` better?

+In any case, the main motivation is getting image-in-terminal to work. `kitty` has the edge there right now, on account of it working correctly in a nested `neovim-with-image.nvim-in-kitty-mode in tmux in kitty` situation, which `ghostty` presently doesn't.
+I want to try the alternate backend for `image.nvim` to see if it works any better, but I know `kitty` already has some existing integration with `nix` anyway, so it may be the better choice.

+I also set up `stickybuf` and started working on `avante` integration with a local `ollama` hosted model; but I have some networking that needs doing there as well.

+Hoping I can drop my ChatGPT and Copilot subscriptions in favor of the self-hosted setup.

+I also switched over to `lix` after getting stung by [9708](https://github.com/NixOS/nix/issues/9708); I don't know if I'll stick with it, but it seems to be a drop in for now.